Visual Arts

 Middle School

 As students gain visual literacy, they explore more media and begin to produce artwork at a new, often extraordinary, level.
-In addition to drawing, painting, and ceramics, middle-schoolers have access to specialized topics such as water media, acrylic, ceramics, digital art, or silk painting for a semester.
-Theme Week and other co-curricular activities offer additional range for our artists to advance their skills.
+In addition to drawing, painting, and ceramics, middle-schoolers have access to specialized topics such as mixed media, acrylic, ceramics, sculpture or fiber arts for a semester.

 Upper School

-All first-year students are introduced to 2-D and 3-D visual art in our Fundamentals in the Arts class.
-From this common starting point, they can continue with intermediate painting, drawing, print-making, ceramics, and intermediate sculpture, or explore interdisciplinary work with mixed media and digital media.
+From this common starting point, they can continue with intermediate painting, drawing, print-making, or explore interdisciplinary work with mixed media and digital media.
 All of these experiences equip students to produce rich and compelling personal portfolios; execute 12th grade capstone projects; and find success in art school or university art departments, should they wish to pursue that objective.